UltraHQ/A71-Hidden-Mods/README.md

 A magisk module adding the mods from ShaDisNX255's [XDA-Thread](https://forum.xda-developers.com/t/samsung-galaxy-a71-working-mods.4173295/) and his [NcX Rom](https://forum.xda-developers.com/t/rom-oneui-2-5-twrp-ncx-2-5-for-a71-sm-a715f.4174135/) plus some extra mods systemlessly.<br/>
 Thanks ShaDisNX255 for contributing so much!
 Most features came from him.

 ## I don't own the device anymore, this means I'm not able to push updates.
-In case this module starts bootlooping you, please boot into safe mode and remove it.
-Booting into safe mode will disable all magisk modules, allowing you to enter the device again.
+In case this module starts bootlooping you, please boot into safe mode and remove it.</br></br>Booting into safe mode will disable all magisk modules, allowing you to enter the device again.
 Pull requests updating the module are welcome.

 > Note: It should only be used on the Galaxy A71 (SM-A715F) running Android 11.
 Trying on other devices is at your own risk.